-Bruce Springsteen performed a concert in Phoenix1 Thursday night.
+Bruce Springsteen performed a concert in Phoenix Thursday night.
 As I’ve been a Springsteen fan since seventh grade in Sweden when a friend of mine introduced me to his older brother’s LPs, it was time to make an effort to see Springsteen now.
 He will only be with us for so long.

 Now, as I’ve talked about before on this blog, Springsteen was a major motivator for me to learn English and he is in many ways a reason I live in the States now, so this concert carried a lot of emotional baggage.